reflectoring/reflectoring.github.io/_posts/2018-10-25-pact-react-consumer.md

 comments: true
 ads: true
 excerpt: "A tutorial that shows how to implement a REST consumer with Axios, build a
-          a consumer-driven contract for it with the Pact framework and validate the consumer against the contract using Jest as the testing framework."
+          a consumer-driven contract for it with the Pact framework, and validate the consumer against the contract using Jest as the testing framework."
 sidebar:
   nav: cdc